Periodic safety update reports (PSURs)

 1. Where should MAHs submit PSURs?

-As of the 13 June 2016 all PSURs (with the exception of Art.
+All PSURs (with the exception of Art.
 58 [WHO]) should be submitted directly to the PSUR Repository.
-This means that companies no longer have to submit PSURs to multiple NCAs but should use the eSubmission Gateway / Web Client as a single point for all PSUR submission.
+This means that companies do not have to submit PSURs to multiple NCAs but should use the eSubmission Gateway / Web Client as a single point for all PSUR submission.

-Please note that OGYÉI will reject all PSUR submissions beginning from 13 June 2016, as there is no means to forward these documents to EMA.
+Please note that OGYÉI will reject all PSUR submissions, as there is no means to forward these documents to EMA.
 This applies to all PSUR submissions including PSURs prepared for products authorised exclusively in Hungary.

 2. When must a PSUR be submitted?